 - Was it a pleasant experience or did you want to just leave the website altogether?

-- While not as important as the “calling card” itself, the content featured on the website can reveal important clues about who you’re dealing with.
+- The content featured on the website can reveal important clues about who you’re dealing with.
 Reading phrases that are stiff and don’t really seem to have been written for human beings is a good indicator they were focused more on search engines than you.
 By far one of the biggest issues is stealing.
-You can be certain that descriptions that read littered with cliches have some measure of inspiration drawn from similarly “default” sounding websites.
+You can be certain that descriptions that are littered with cliches have some measure of inspiration drawn from similarly “default” sounding websites.
 And since creativity is one of the things you’re looking for, you’d better skip on this kind of a team.

 Stealing images, logos or trademarks is another practice that should prompt you to stay away from an agency or freelancer.
 Although copyright infringement is rarely a problem with medium or large agencies, smaller ones tend to think abiding by someones legal right over an image is optional, at best.
 It’s tough to tell if someone’s paid for a photo they’re using, however, if you see something iconic like a photo of Freddy Mercury, Disney character or a Lego used to showcase a brand other than the one it originates from, it’s a good bet they’re using it without proper approval.